Dorothy Malone: Death

 Malone died of natural causes on January 19, 2018, 10 days before her 94th birthday, at a nursing facility in Dallas.
 She is entombed at Calvary Hill Cemetery and Mausoleum in Dallas.

 Recognition

 Malone has a star on the Hollywood Walk of Fame at 1718 Vine in the Motion Pictures section.
 It was dedicated February 8, 1960.

+Malone was one of the industry deaths regarded as missing from the "In Memoriam" segment at the 90th Academy Awards, an omission made more prominent by the fact that she had won an Oscar for Best Supporting Actress at the 29th Academy Awards.